What Is Valor in Poker?

 Valor is the ability to make the best hand and value bet future streets.
 Nut potential correlates with valor: the stronger the draw equity, the more likely we will bet a hand; a flush draw is higher valor than a backdoor flush draw, which is higher valor than a hand without either.
 High valor hands fight for pots by betting or raising often, while low valor hands play more passively.
 High valor hands also tend to over-realize their equity.

-Utilize macro analysis (looking at ranges, position, and stack-to-pot ratio) to help you shift your view of valor.
+Perform a macro analysis (looking at ranges, position, and stack-to-pot ratio) to help you form your view on valor.
 Having a stronger range increases the valor of each individual hand in your range.
 Being IP allows you to realize equity much more effectively, which allows you to continue more often.
 You can stack off much wider at low SPRs, which decreases the threshold of what is high valor.

 Valor is extremely helpful in figuring out how much money to put into the pot.
 High valor hands put money in more frequently and for larger sizings than lower valor hands.
 Strong value hands, like top pair good kicker or better, and strong draws, like combo draws or flush draws, are high valor.
 Weaker SDV hands without many outs to improve tend to be lower valor.
-Valor is the way to take aggressive action to turn equity into EV.
+Valor is the way of taking aggressive action to transform equity into EV.